Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 And still, Wikipedia defines codependency as:

 “Codependency is a behavioral condition in a relationship where one person enables another person’s addiction, poor mental health, immaturity, irresponsibility, or under-achievement.
 Among the core characteristics of codependency is an excessive reliance on other people for approval and a sense of identity.
-Definitions of codependency vary, but it is generally defined as a subclinical, situational, and/or episodic behavioral condition similar to that of dependent personality disorder.
+Definitions of codependency vary.
+But it is generally defined as a subclinical, situational, and/or episodic behavioral condition.
+Similar to that of dependent personality disorder.
 The term is less individually diagnostic and more descriptive of a relationship dynamic.”

 Codependency then, in essence, describes an impaired way of relating to others and relating to the self in healthy, constructive ways.